A path model for MV polytopes in type A_n: MV polytopes from fundamental one-skeleton paths

-On the other hand, the $\mathbf{i}-$Lusztig data $f'_i(\Pol(p))$ is given by just subtracting 1 in the first nonzero $i$-position of the $\mathbf{i}$-Lusztig data for $\Pol(p)$ using Proposition 3.4 in \cite{CRMV}.
-Therefore we have $\Pol(f_i(p))=f'_i(\Pol(p))$ since they have the same $\mathbf{i}$-Lusztig data by Theorem~\ref{mvpolytope}.
+On the other hand, the $\mathbf{i}-$Lusztig datum $f'_i(\Pol(p))$ is given by just subtracting 1 in the first nonzero $i$-position of the $\mathbf{i}$-Lusztig datum for $\Pol(p)$ using Proposition 3.4 in \cite{CRMV}.
+Therefore we have $\Pol(f_i(p))=f'_i(\Pol(p))$ since they have the same $\mathbf{i}$-Lusztig datum by Theorem~\ref{mvpolytope}.
 Equation~\eqref{eq: crystal graph and mv polytopes} implies the isomorphism of quivers between $Q_p$ and the crystal graph of $\Pol(p)$ via the polytopal map. \end{proof}

-Proposition~\ref{prop: crystal graph} implies that the operators $e_i$ and $f_i$ defined in Definition\ref{def: crystal operator on fundamental} and Definition~\ref{def: inverse fundamental operator} are compatible with the crystal operators on $\MV$.
+Proposition~\ref{prop: crystal graph} implies that the operators $e_i$ and $f_i$ defined in Definition~\ref{def: crystal operator on fundamental} and Definition~\ref{def: inverse fundamental operator} are compatible with the crystal operators on $\MV$.
 Without ambiguity, we also use $\W$ to represent the monoid of words consisting of crystal operators $f'_i$ on the $G$-crystal $\MV$.

 An MV polytope $P$ is uniquely determined by its vertex set $Ver(P)$.
 We have $\wt(f_iP)=\wt(P)-\alpha _i$ if $f'_iP\neq 0$.
 Given a dominant weight $\lambda\in \Lambda_+$, the irreducible representation $V(\lambda)$ of $G$ gives an MV polytope $P(\lambda)$.
 Using the crystal embedding from $B_{P(\lambda)}$ to $B(\infty)$ induced from Proposition 2.7 in \cite{MVHD}, we have the following proposition: